zzguang/openyurt/docs/proposals/20210628-nodepool-ingress-support.md

 					        |  ---------------------         |
 					        ----------------------------------
 	Pros: Little effort for it only needs to change some source codes to adapt NodePool
-	Cons: Intrusive to opensource ingress controller, not convenient to upgrade, it's hard to maintain in future
+	Cons: Intrusive to opensource ingress controller, not convenient to upgrade, hard to maintain in future

 	2.3).
 Solution 3: Leverage current opensource ingress controller and add a sidecar to adapt NodePool By evaluating the functionality and maturity of the opensource ingress controllers, we recommend